kken339039/match-system/README.md

 make lint
 ```

+## System Design Documentation

+This Match System is designed to efficiently match users based on their preferences, considering as gender, height, and count of wanted dates.
+The system is implemented in Golang and follows as microservice.

+### Microservices:

+- Users Service: Manages users relations, like adding users, removing users, and querying single users.

+### Data Storage:

+- User data is stored in-memory using a store(memory) structure.
+Each user contains information such as ID, name, height, gender, wanted dates, and a list of matched users.

+### Matching Algorithm:

+- Users are matched on gender and height preferences.
+- When a new user added, the system found existing users to match suitable user.

+### Documentation:

+- API documentation is generated using Swagger for reading.

+### Testing:

+Unit tests are implemented to ensure the correctness of individual components, including controllers and services.

+### Time Complexity of API Operations
+#### AddUserAndMatch:

+- Time Complexity: O(n), where n is the number of existing users.
+- Found existing users to find suitable user based gender and height.

+#### RemoveTargetUser:

+- Time Complexity: O(n), where n is the number of existing users.
+- Search the target user in the list of users and removing them.

+#### QuerySingleUsers:

+- Time Complexity: O(n), where n is the number of existing users.
+- Searching for single users based on count of wanted date which is more than zero.

 ## Unit Tests

 If you test any new test and need mock service or store some func, you can run the following command to generate mock interface for mock test return.